Reticen8/ui_devtools/README.md

 php webserver.

-The main goal of this repository is to allow user interface development without the need for an actual OPNsense deployment, which eases the process of designing frontend modules.
+The main goal of this repository is to allow user interface development without the need for an actual Reticen8 deployment, which eases the process of designing frontend modules.

 Debugging (using xdebug) is supported, although keep in mind that this will slow down all requests as the static pages are also delivered using the php interpreter.